Find free Utah criminal records in every UT county through official channels today.

 Utah provides a separate process for expunging juvenile records.24

 For juveniles, there is a process for expunging records in which the juvenile appeared before a judge (Expungement of Adjudication Records) and a separate process if the juvenile never appeared before a judge (Expungement of Nonjudicial Adjustments).
-The primary requirements for juvenile record’s expungement are as follows:
+The primary requirements for juvenile record expungement are as follows:

-• One year has passed from the termination of juvenile court jurisdiction or unconditional release from the Division of Juvenile Justice Services custody.
+- One year has passed from the termination of juvenile court jurisdiction or unconditional release from the Division of Juvenile Justice Services custody

 Certain factors can prevent a juvenile record from being expunged, such as the type of offense (e.g., murder), pending cases, or if restitution was not paid.

-When looking for someone in Utah State Prison, the quickest option is to perform a search with the DOC offender search.
-This online tool will identify individuals in Utah state prison, also including some individuals that were originally located in county jail.
+This online tool will identify individuals in Utah State Prison, also including some individuals who were originally located in county jail.
 That is because Utah currently operates an inmate placement program with county jails due to inadequate space in state prisons.25

 Searches can be conducted by entering the individual’s name or offender number.
 It limits the type of information you can enter, so you cannot use additional descriptive information like their birth date, address, or distinguishing physical characteristics (e.g., age, hair, and eye color, etc.).
 When you conduct your search, among other information, it will provide the facility the inmate is serving time at if they are currently incarcerated.